reearth/reearth-visualizer/README.md

 ## Roadmap

 See the [Roadmap](https://github.com/reearth/reearth/projects/1) for a list of proposed features (and known issues).
-If your have any requests for the features, we are welcome!
-Just create issues [here](https://github.com/reearth/reearth/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) with `feature request` tag.
+If your have any requests for features, they are more than welcome!
+Just create an issue [here](https://github.com/reearth/reearth/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) with the `feature request` tag.